gigaj0ule/system42/README.md

 These robot villages can help you live your best life on starship earth.

+x42 is a stable platform.
+Code you write on this operating system will be usable independently.

 An install script is not written yet.

 You will need: